 Risk 3 — Budget Drift

 Custom builds in the luxury segment consistently exceed original projections by 8–18%.
-On a $1.2M project, a 10% variance is $120,000.
-This drift rarely results from a single mistake — it results from compounding upgrade decisions that each made sense individually:
+On a $1.2M build contract, a 10% variance is $120,000.
+This drift rarely results from a single mistake — it compounds through upgrade decisions that each made sense individually:

-The protection is not willpower — it’s planning.
+The protection is not willpower — it is planning.
 Establish a contingency reserve of 10–15% before breaking ground.
 Treat upgrades as trades: when you move one category up, understand what adjusts elsewhere.

 Risk 4 — Timeline and Market Exposure